LeeroyLabs/craft-starter-twig/README.md

 # Create a new project with this starter

-Copy this project, except all gitignored folders and files.
+Copy this project, except all gitignored folders and files. (especially the .env file)
 Check the _.ddev/config.yaml_ file and change the `name` (`php_version` or `database` if needed).

 Then to install a clean version of Craft, run: